PritamChaudhari23/Software-Notes/9. Software Engineering/Good developer.md

 - Asking any doubts, queries, questions to UX or required person
 - Getting test plan from QA
 - Giving proper estimates for work
+- Create subtasks immidiately under the story - What is the scope of this story?
+What are the things I need to implement as a part of this story?
+- Set weekly target: No. of stories / No. of weeks in sprint

 During development: